Aman ul-Mulk

 Aman ul-Mulk (امان الملک; 1 January 1821 – 30 August 1892) was the Mehtar of Chitral, Ghizer, Yasen and Ishkoman and Suzerain of Kafiristan.
 He ruled the State of Chitral from 1857 to 1892.
 His rule saw Chitral reach its territorial peak, extending from Ishkamun in Gilgit Agency to Asmar in Afghanistan.
-His death lead to the Siege of Chitral, an instance of high drama which goes down in the annals of British India as an epic of enormous courage and determination.
+His death led to the Siege of Chitral, an instance of high drama which goes down in the annals of British India as an epic of enormous courage and determination.

 Early years

 Accession and attributes

 Muhtarram Shah Kator the III was succeeded by Aman ul-Mulk.
 In order to succeed Aman ul-Mulk had killed his elder brother in 1856.
-Thus in 1857, Aman climbed to the throne of Chitral, by steps slippery with the blood he had shed.
+Thus in 1857, Aman ascended the throne of Chitral, by steps slippery with the blood he had shed.
 He is referred to in local chronicles as the Great Mehtar, who ruled over the valleys with true oriental despotism between 1857 and 1892.
-Sir George John Younghusband denoted him as a “strong and astitute” ruler.
-Lord Curzon acclaimed him as "The very man for such a state and such times”.
+Sir George John Younghusband denoted him as a "strong and astitute" ruler.
+Lord Curzon acclaimed him as "The very man for such a state and such times".